TYPE AND CLASS:

 [More Designation Information] [Exempt from State Examination]

-- Society of Certified Insurance Service Representatives - Certified Insurance
+- Certified Insurance Counselor (CIC) from the Society of Certified Insurance Service Counselors

-- Professional Career Institute - Professional Customer Service Representative
+- Professional Customer Service Representative (PCSR) from the Professional Career Institute

 - Earned an associate degree or bachelor's degree from an accredited college